ThatsAMorais/morais-farmers-market/design.md

 1. Containerization makes DevOps's life easier compared to non-virtualized CI/CD, lowering costs and reducing the impact of production incidents
 1. Manageable content makes for reusability of the system across different product lines and business cycles
 1. SOA reduces the difficulty of integrating a 3rd party with a particular resource, presenting a multitude of growth opportunities

+## Break the 4th wall a moment

+"This is huge!"
+I completely understand that reaction.
+I could have written another CLI application, avoiding deeply nested loops, choosing appropriate data structures, and ensuring my edge cases.
+However, over the past 5 years the opportunities I have pursued in my career have brought many lessons, and this project was a way to culminate that period of time into a piece of work representative of my knowledge in the API and Web Service problem domain.
+In truth, it could not possibly cover every detail as it is a specific problem with its own trade-offs, and such products are imperfect therefore prone to improvements over time.
+So, I am using this opportunity, and taking liberty in it, to "go too far" or consider a wider set of goals than the problem description would imply, especially since this application is somewhat hypothetical with no real stakeholders to suffer at the expense of my liberties.

 ## Brainstorming